Charles II of England: Early life, civil war and exile

 Under the Instrument of Government passed by Parliament, Cromwell was appointed Lord Protector of England, Scotland and Ireland in 1653, effectively placing the British Isles under military rule.
 Charles lived a life of leisure at Saint-Germain-en-Laye near Paris, living on a grant from Louis XIV of 600 livres a month.
 Charles could not obtain sufficient finance or support to mount a serious challenge to Cromwell's government.
-Despite the Stuart family connections through Henrietta Maria and the Princess of Orange, France and the Dutch Republic allied themselves with Cromwell's government from 1654, forcing Charles to leave France and turn for aid to Spain, which at that time ruled the Southern Netherlands.
+Despite the Stuart family connections through Henrietta Maria and the Princess of Orange, France and the Dutch Republic allied themselves with Cromwell's government from 1654, forcing Charles to leave France and turn to Spain for aid, which at that time ruled the Southern Netherlands.

 Charles made the Treaty of Brussels with Spain in 1656.
 This gathered Spanish support for a restoration in return for Charles's contribution to the war against France.
-Charles raised a ragtag army from his exiled subjects; this small, underpaid, poorly-equipped and ill-disciplined force formed the nucleus of the post-Restoration army.
+Charles raised a ragtag army from his exiled subjects; this small, underpaid, poorly equipped and ill-disciplined force formed the nucleus of the post-Restoration army.
 The Commonwealth made the Treaty of Paris with France in 1657 to join them in war against Spain in the Netherlands.
 Royalist supporters in the Spanish force were led by Charles's younger brother James, Duke of York.
 At the Battle of the Dunes in 1658, as part of the larger Spanish force, Charles's army of around 2,000 clashed with Commonwealth troops fighting with the French.
 By the end of the battle Charles's force was about 1,000 and with Dunkirk given to the English the prospect of a Royalist expedition to England was dashed.